jennjoyce/learning-journal/Discussion03.md

 8) Use the command `git status` to see if all the software recognizes that changes have been made.
 8) In your terminal (or in the View mode of your VS), use the command: `git add FILENAME.md`
 9) Some red words should pop up indicating that changes are made.
 At this point you can commit to changes or decline the changes.
-10) To commit: `git commit -m "describe your changes here...essentially a little caption of what you are changing"
+10) To commit: `git commit -m` + "describe your changes here...essentially a little caption of what you are changing"
 11) Some words will turn green
 12) Command: `git push origin master`
 13) Command: `git status`